Why do England fans chant ‘It’s Coming Home’?

 Euro 2020 has reached the knockout stages and England have made it out of Group D after seeing off Croatia and the Czech Republic with cautious 1-0 wins at Wembley and rattling out a nervy goalless draw against Scotland.

-They now face perennial foes Germany in the second round in a tournament that has already provided plenty of shocks, with the holders Portugal, tournament favourites France and a plucky, free-scoring Netherlands already crashing out.
+They now face Ukraine in the quarter-final in a tournament that has already provided plenty of shocks, with the holders Portugal, tournament favourites France and a plucky, free-scoring Netherlands already crashing out.

 So where does the chant come from?